Satkeev/learning-journal/CSS-notes.md

 ### INTRODUCING CSS
+>keywords:
+declaration
+selector
+types of:
+rule
+COLOR:
+Hex decimal
+rgb
+rgba
+others???
+how would tell what color #000000 is

 >X CSS treats each HTML element as if it appears inside its own box and uses rules to indicate how that element should look.